-As of December 31, 2019, the Company had four properties classified as held for sale included in it's GEO Care segment in the accompanying consolidated balance sheet.
+As of December 31, 2018, the Company had two properties classified as held for sale included in its GEO Care Segment in the accompanying consolidated balance sheet.
 The Company classifies a long-lived asset (disposal group) as held for sale in the period in which all of the following criteria are met (i) Management, having the authority to approve the action, commits to a plan to sell the asset (disposal group), (ii) the asset (disposal group) is available for immediate sale in its present condition subject only to the terms that are usual and customary for sales of such assets (disposal groups), (iii) an active program to locate a buyer and other actions required to complete the plan to sell the asset (disposal group) have been initiated, (iv) the sale of the asset (disposal group) is probable, and transfer of the asset (disposal group) is expected to qualify for recognition as a completed sale, within one year, except as permitted, (v) the asset (disposal group) is being actively marketed for sale at a price that is reasonable in relation to its current fair value, and (vi) actions required to complete the plan indicate that it is unlikely that significant changes to the plan will be made or that the plan will be withdrawn.
 The Company records assets held for sale at the lower of cost or estimated fair value and estimates fair value by using third party appraisers or other valuation techniques.
 The Company does not record depreciation for assets held for sale.
 Any gain or loss on the sale of operating assets is included in the operating income of the reportable segment to which it relates.

-The properties that are classified as held for sale at December 31, 2019 are a parcel of undeveloped land in Hobart, Indiana, two idle reentry facilities acquired from Community Education Centers ("CEC") and one idle youth facility.
-At December 31, 2019, the aggregate carrying values of these properties was approximately \$6.1 million.
-At December 31, 2018, the Company had two properties that were classified as held for sale which consisted of a parcel of undeveloped land in Hobart, Indiana and an idle reentry facility acquired from CEC.
-At December 31, 2018, the aggregate carrying value of the properties was approximately \$2.6 million.
+The properties that are classified as held for sale at December 31, 2018 are a parcel of undeveloped land in Hobart, Indiana and an idle reentry facility acquired from Community Education Centers ("CEC").
+At December 31, 2018, the carrying values of these properties were approximately \$0.7 million and \$1.9 million, respectively.
+At December 31, 2017, the Company had one property that was classified as held for sale which consisted of an office building previously used by CEC for its corporate headquarters.
+At December 31, 2017, the carrying value of the property was approximately \$3.9 million.
+In January 2018, this property was sold for \$4.0 million, net of selling costs.